ProtulSikder/network_scanner_with_python/README.md

 # network_scanner_with_python
 This program uses Python 3.x

-The module used in this program are:
+The modules used in this program are:

 1.ipaddress
 2.socket